 Student and Parent FAQ

-Why is court reporting a legitimate option over a 4-year degree?
+Why is a stenographic career in court reporting or captioning a legitimate option over a 4-year degree?

 Will the profession be around in 20 years?

-If this profession is so great, why is there such a shortage of court reporters?
+If this profession is so great, why is there such a shortage?

 Court reporting schools experience a high dropout rate.
 Why?

 A lot of students in court reporting school drop out early on.
 Why?
 Because they start school without understanding what it takes to succeed.
 You need A’s to pass in court reporting school, not B’s or C’s.
 But we’ve got you covered!
 You can get a taste of court reporting (it’s free!) to see if you like it.
 That’s the purpose of Project Steno’s Basic Training program and NCRA’s A-to-Z Program.
 Bottom line, you can become a court reporter or captioner if you’re willing to work – and the payoff is huge: lifetime job security, a well-paid job in a white collar profession, and no student debt!

 What’s the skill set I need?